ValentinLukacs/Cardano-Compendio/_pages/exchanges-wallets.md

   title: Exchanges & Wallets
 ---

+To get in the project evolved personaly, here you find a comprehensive list of all exchanges and wallets that support ADA.

 ## Exchanges
 The Cardano ecosystem is growing every day.
 To get a lot of exchanges provide the possibility to buy ADA the native currency of Cardano to get personally involved into the project.
 Here you find a list of all the exchanges in the Cardano universe!
 <table style="width:100%">